department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/runbook-vamc-facility-duplicate-or-section-change.md

 drush sql:query "UPDATE migrate_map_va_node_health_care_local_facility SET destid1 = '[old node id]' WHERE destid1 = '[new node id]'"
 ```

-#### CMS engineer (request a URL change)
-If there has been a section change, which results in a change to the facility  URL:
-- [ ] Create a [url change request](https://github.com/department-of-veterans-affairs/va.gov-cms/issues/new?assignees=&template=runbook-facility-url-change.md&title=URL+Change+for%3A+%3Cinsert+facility+name%3E), changing the entry from the old url to the new facility URL.

 #### CMS Help desk (wrap up)
 - [ ] Help desk notifies editor and any other stakeholders.